 What Causes Weight Gain?

 First things first, weight gain is not a bad thing.
 Contrary to diet culture and the media, there can be benefits to gaining weight.

-On the other hand, if we take a weight-neutral approach and focus on taking care of the body, we can learn to be more gentle with ourselves and place an emphasis on non-scale victories such as eating consistent meals throughout the day, increasing fruit and vegetable intake, and drinking more water, for example.
-A healthy diet is the first thing to focus on to lose weight.
+If we take a weight-neutral approach and focus on taking care of the body, we can learn to be more gentle with ourselves and place an emphasis on non-scale victories such as consistently eating a healthy diet, gaining lean muscle mass, increasing fruit and vegetable intake, and drinking more water, for example.

 With that being said, there are certain factors that can contribute to unwanted weight gain.

 For one, being in an energy surplus – consuming more calories than calories burned – may lead to weight gain.

 One of the main factors that lead to consuming too many calories and gaining weight is when we succumb to our cravings for junk food, typically very heavy on calories.

 Eating more protein (including collagen protein) will help maintain satiety and stable energy, thus contributing to managing a healthy weight.